Go to Content

 Putting specific words to each emotion you are feeling can help you figure out how to take care of yourself.
 If you are feeling helpless, for example, what can you do to feel more in control?
 If you are feeling worried or guilty, how can you find more information to ease your mind?

 2. How do you see yourself?
-There are some factors in a woman’s life that make it easier or harder when dealing with traumatic life experiences.
+There are some factors in a person's life that make it easier or harder when dealing with traumatic life experiences.
 Circle the statements that feel more true than false about you.

 A.